Highlights

 Matrix II

-Looking to feast your eyes on 'Matrix II' in the comfort of your own home?
-Finding a streaming service to buy, rent, download, or watch the Woody Vasulka-directed movie via subscription can be a challenge, so we here at Moviefone want to help you out.
+Eager to watch 'Matrix II' from the comfort of your living room?
+Finding a streaming service to buy, rent, download, or view the Woody Vasulka-directed movie via subscription can be confusing, so we here at Moviefone want to do the work for you.

 We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Matrix II' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Matrix II' right now, here are some specifics about the documentary flick.
+Now, before we get into the various whats and wheres of how you can watch 'Matrix II' right now, here are some specifics about the documentary flick.

-Curious to know what the movie's about?
+Curious about the story behind it?
 Here's the plot: "Matrix II explores the properties of images and sounds in the medium of video.
 Geometric shapes travel across a ‘matrix’ (grid) of cathode ray tube (CRT) screens.
 CRT televisions, which use manipulated electron beams to display images on a fluorescent screen, remained in widespread use until the early 2000s.
 The Vasulkas sought to test the limits of each monitor, creating a fluid motion resembling the behaviour of electronic signals.
 Matrix II is an early example of video art, which first developed in the late 1960s and 1970s as artists came into contact with new consumer technologies for capturing moving images." .

 'Matrix II' Release Dates